mulesoft-assets/template-sfdc2sfdc-contact-migration/README.md

 # API Calls <a name="apicalls"/>

 SalesForce imposes limits on the number of API Calls that can be made.
 Therefore calculating this amount may be an important factor to consider.
-User Broadcast Template calls to the API can be calculated using the formula:
+Contact Migration  Template calls to the API can be calculated using the formula:

 ***1 + 3 X + X / 200***

-Being ***X*** the number of Users to be synchronized on each run.
+Being ***X*** the number of Contacts to be synchronized on each run.

 The division by ***200*** is because, by default, Users are gathered in groups of 200 for each Upsert API Call in the commit step.